strimzi/proposals/050-unidirectional-topic-operator.md

 * Using a KRaft observer

 The polling approach, while simple, has significant drawbacks.
-It would scale poorly with the number of topics (in terms of CPU and memory), and would also suffer from increased latency between the time a change was made in Kafka and when it was refelected in Kubernetes.
+It would scale poorly with the number of topics (in terms of CPU and memory), and would also suffer from increased latency between the time a change was made in Kafka and when it was reflected in Kubernetes.
 The increased latency would widen the window for making conflicting changes.

 The observer approach could work, but comes with some serious drawbacks: